Seychelles swaps debt for groundbreaking marine protection | Taiwan News

 The deal allows for a certain amount of money to be repaid into a trust fund to support conservation-related projects, organizers said.

 While welcoming the deal, the CEO of the Seychelles National Parks Authority warned that certain threats to the Seychelles remain beyond control.
-"Like climate, for example" with rising water temperatures, Flavien Joubert said.
+"Like climate, for example," Flavien Joubert said.

 The new agreement has worried some who say their livelihoods will be severely restricted.